fosslinux/live-bootstrap/README.md

 #### Part 7: sed 4.0.7

 You are most likely aware of GNU `sed`, a line editor.
-Here, we had to make a compromise between two versions:

-- 1.18: fully functional `s/a/b`, but no `-i`.
-- 4.0.7: fully functional `-i`, but broken `s/a/b`.

-We opted for the latter, as otherwise there would be no patching of files for quite some time.
-We can delete lines from files now!

 #### Part 8: tar 1.12